wrongusernameyetagain/wrongusernameyetagain.github.io/_posts/2024-01-25-three-stages-of-corporate-ineptitude.md

-*: One of these days, I should really delve into what universal-ish means.
+<a id="universal-ish"></a> *: One of these days, I should really delve into what universal-ish means.
 Are we Pareto-ing the universe?
 Do we consider an event that happens within 80% of the population significant enough to say, "The entire population goes through this!" ?
 Or am I hiding my complete lack of understanding of probability under the power bestowed by the mightiest of suffixes, Ish.
 Probably the second one.